Reaction / Product testing

 combustible substances : identification and safe handling, HSE,

-in which these materials can be hazardous.
+This guidance note covers self-reactive materials and the circumstances in which these materials can be hazardous.
 It deals with the handling of them in a wide range of situations from batch distillation through to laboratory storage of materials.

 Designing and operating safe chemical reaction processes, HSE, 2000

 This guidance is aimed at those directly responsible for the development, design and operation of chemical plant and processes, particularly process chemists and process engineers.

 - CS21 Storage and handling of organic

 peroxides, HSE, 1991.

 This document deals specifically with the handling and storage of organic peroxides and the hazards that can arise.
 It gives guidance on the safety measures required for the safe storage of organic peroxides.